 A selection of strips dealing with the small fine details of life out of the toy soldier collecting and boardgaming community may still be found around the Net, although the original archive appears to have vanished without explanation.
 The final strip's page (May 9, 2012) is here via archive.org.

 Tropes that appear in this work, if the dice favour you:

 - Artistic License – Statistics: all the justifications the players use to justify their dice rolling.

 - Bring My Brown Pants: Refer to this strip for an example of serious Potty Failure in the wargaming hobby.

 - Real Is Brown: Discussed in the strip mentioned above.

-- Loophole Abuse: Dave and Brian, each of whom are something of a the resident Rules Lawyer.
+- Loophole Abuse: Dave and Brian, each of whom is something of a resident Rules Lawyer.

 - Men Are Childish: Pretty much all the gaming guys.

 - Random Number God: Appears as capriciously as you might expect.
 Larry's dice rolls are renowned, for all the wrong reasons.

 - The Scrub: Brian, a true Rules Lawyer.